albert-ho/CrowdShield/README.md

 - Click on the new "A" icon in the top-right of the chrome browser,
 - Follow the prompt commands (entering in user-name, start-time, end-time),

-You will be taken to the specified mentions-feed and see how the filter works! __ (Currently using filter from Jonty: A Better Place)
+You will be taken to the specified mentions-feed and see how the filter works! <br />
+(Currently using filter from Jonty: A Better Place)